The Heavy Sound team are a neurodiverse group of people from different countries across the globe with a range of lived experiences and backgrounds.

 This relational approach to learning in embedded in the belief that it is positive, nurturing human relationships which guide and scaffold our ability to engage both with others and with the curriculum, and it is from this basis that we set out to achieve each young person’s individual academic goals.Close

-Hi, I’m Linda, I’m Head of Business & Operations at Heavy Sound.
-I’ve been at Heavy Sound for almost 5 years.
+Hi, I’m Linda, I’m the Chief Executive Officer at Heavy Sound, and am a trainee Cognitive Behavioural Therapist.
+I joined Heavy Sound over 5 years ago because of my own lived experience.
 Making a difference in people’s lives through the power of positive relationships and creating meaningful purpose is at the heart of everything we do, which is why I love my job.
-I’m also on the board of Community Justice Scotland, Families Outside, Recovery Coaching Scotland and the Shelter Scotland Committee.
-Outside of work I’ve got 3 kids and 2 dogs.
+I also chair Families Outside and am on the board of Community Justice Scotland.
+Outside of work I’ve got 3 kids and a tortoise.
 Life is busy but I’ll always make time.

 Mentoring Services Manager